πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 // Output: 0 1 3 4 (skips 2)

-Caution: break and continue only affect the innermost loop. break inside a nested loop does not exit the outer loop.
+Watch out: break and continue only affect the innermost loop.
+A break inside a nested loop does not exit the outer one.

-πŸ” continue in depth β€” behaviour, misconceptions, readability
+πŸ” continue in depth β€” behavior, misconceptions, readability

-continue means "skip the rest of this iteration, go to the next one".
-Unlike break, the loop does not exit.
-Let's trace the execution step by step.
+continue means "skip the rest of this iteration and move to the next one."
+Unlike break, the loop doesn't exit.
+Let's trace it step by step.

 πŸ“‹ continue execution trace